Serene-Garden/Project-Iris/README.md

 ## Internationalization
 If you know how to use any language except Simplified Chinese or English, and are willing to contribute, please inform us and let us have a better-localized App.
 Really appreciate.

+## Issues
+If you have found any issues or you have a suggestion, you can:
+- Report in Carina
+- Open an issue at Github
+- Send me or others an email, which could be found in Credits

+My email address is mallets02.plums@icloud.com